jcl5m1/ventilator/README.md

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.
+2. Test lung sourcing/research.
+Example high end one from [Michigan Instruments](https://www.michiganinstruments.com/lung-simulators/adult-test-lung-simulators/).
-2. A supply chain person that can help us find good suppliers of parts.
+3. A supply chain person that can help us find good suppliers of parts.
 If there is desire to make these, I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.
-3. Figure out how to reprogram an existing CPAP.
+4. Figure out how to reprogram an existing CPAP.
 If this operating mode is helpful, there's a large number of these device's already in the field which could be enabled.
 I don't have good stats on the popularity of different makes/models.
 There could be on the order of a [1M devices](https://www.cheapcpapsupplies.com/blog/sleep-apnea-statistics/) worldwide?
-4. Design modifications to recapture exhaust to minimze addition viral spread.
+5. Design modifications to recapture exhaust to minimze addition viral spread.
 This only works in already "dirty" environments, where there is likely already airborne droplets containing virus - such as quarnateened spaces or other negative air pressure environments.
+6. Develop a low-cost simple minute volume sensor/approximator.
+Here is some information about the [downsides of being over/under on target volume.](https://www.acepnow.com/article/avoid-airway-catastrophes-extremes-minute-ventilation/).
+Critical care seems to want up to 10-12L/Min.
-5. Test with a [simple inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) and achieve the same pressure control.
+7. Test with a [simple inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) and achieve the same pressure control.
-6. Develop Arduino compatible algorithms to align blower cycle to the breathing cycle by [looking at backpressure load on the blower](https://github.com/jcl5m1/ventilator/wiki/Breathing-Back-Pressure-Data-Analysis), or very simple air pressure sensor that can be inserted into the output of the pump.
+8. Develop Arduino compatible algorithms to align blower cycle to the breathing cycle by [looking at backpressure load on the blower](https://github.com/jcl5m1/ventilator/wiki/Breathing-Back-Pressure-Data-Analysis), or very simple air pressure sensor that can be inserted into the output of the pump.
-7. Develop a better solution to the mouth guard.
+9. Develop a better solution to the mouth guard.
 Current solution would require a bunch of tape to create a sufficent forward pressure.
-8. Solutions to prevent the system from becoming unsafe if power is lost.
+10. Solutions to prevent the system from becoming unsafe if power is lost.
 It's not obvious to me on how to do this.
 Ideas welcome.
-9. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2)
+11. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2)

 To provide comments/feedback/offer help, [create a new issue](https://github.com/jcl5m1/ventilator/issues) on the project.
 Thanks!